camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 Cygwin and git mingw are not compatible.
 Powershell is untested.

-Complementarily you need to add all the ressource paths to your system PATH environment variable, for cygwin, git and node binaries.
+Complementarily you need to add all the resource paths to your system PATH environment variable, for cygwin, git and node binaries.

 Cygwin